Kystjegerkommandoen

 Kystjegerkommandoen ("Coastal Ranger Command", or KJK) is a unit in the Royal Norwegian Navy.
 KJK is a marine commando unit trained to operate in littoral combat theatres, filling the role of marines and coastal artillery.

 The unit consists of coastal rangers and vessel operators.
-Home base is at Trondenes in Harstad Municipality in North Norway.
+Its home base is at Trondenes in Harstad Municipality in North Norway.

 Background and history

 Beyond the 1990s and up to the turn of the millennium, there was a widespread perception that the Coast Artillery's coastal forts had played their role, as the experiences from the Gulf War in 1990–1991 showed that stationary installations were very vulnerable to precision-guided weapons.
 The dissolution of the Soviet Union also reduced the threat of a naval invasion against large parts of the coast, thereby reducing the utility of large stationary coastal forts.

 At this time, the Norwegian Armed Forces moved away from territorial defense to more focus on international missions, and it was considered to create a marine infantry unit modeled after the Netherlands Marine Corps and Royal Marines.
 But it was seen as more relevant for Norwegian conditions to look at the Swedish coastal ranger companies.